EPILOGUE

 Then, like his brother, Arnold, Phil became

 passed away in September 1998.
-His brother Phil remains active
+His brother, Phil

 in the